beautiful-docs/beautiful-docs/README.md

 # Beautiful docs

 Beautiful docs is a documentation viewer based on markdown files.
-Documentation manuals are described in a manifest file using JSON.
+Documentation manuals can be described in a manifest file using JSON.

 Features: